 I recently found Grove Collaborative’s dish soap which uses essential oils for its scented variety but also comes in a free & clear option.
 It cleans incredibly well too!

-P.S., you can also get a $30 Mrs. Meyers and Grove cleaning set with your first order.
+P.S., you can also get a free gift from Grove Collaborative with your first order.

 My absolute favorite all-purpose cleaner is Rocky Mountain Oils’ new All-Purpose Concentrated Cleaner.

 Hint: it rivals a competitor’s essential oil cleaning line that rhymes with “Steves”. 😉

 Instead of pre-made floor cleaners (full of junk!), try a Shark Steam Mop.

 My first one lasted 10 years and I just bought a new one!